pipilavvy/seeweedfs/API.md

 You can append to any HTTP API with &pretty=y to see a formatted json output.

 ### Assign a file key
+This operation is very cheap.
+Just increase a number in master server's memory.

 ```bash
 # Basic Usage: